 Simple Actions to Promote Animal Welfare

 If you want to support animal welfare and forbid cruel practices, you can start by making some changes in your daily decisions.
 Remember that your actions are votes for a future without animal cruelty!
+Whether you align with animal welfare or animals, these actions can make a difference for the animals.
 You can start with these simple but meaningful actions:

 - Donate: Rescue organizations would appreciate funds and supplies to continue with their activities!